ikoide/PongAlgorithms/README.md

 ```
 else:
 ```
-If tha ball y position is greater than 360 than it is either going to make a double bounce down or a single bounce up.
+If the ball y position is greater than 360 than it is either going to make a double bounce down or a single bounce up because
 ```
 if ball.y > 360:
 ```